-I guess what I'm asking is this, if you came to my farm, you saw how well kept the animals were.
-You saw how much I cared for their wellbeing.
+I guess what I'm asking is this: If you came to my farm and you saw how well kept the animals were.
+You saw how much I cared for their well-being.
 You knew how the animals were killed.
-And you knew the health benefits of eating meat, would you then have a bite of a meat based dish that I had made?
+And you knew the health benefits of eating meat.
+Would you then have a bite of a meat-based dish that I had made?

-If this is a stretch to far, then why not get your own cow, sheep, or even chicken and use the byproducts from this animal - the milk, the eggs or the wool.
+If this is a stretch too far, then why not get your own cow, sheep or even chicken and use the by-products from this animal—the milk, the eggs or the wool.

 If you are caring for the animal, you can treat it how you wish all animals to be treated.
-You don't even have to go so far to eat it's meat.
-You can let it die of natural causes (hopefully without any suffering, as not all natural deaths are pain free), and then bury it in your backyard.
+You don't even have to go so far as to eat its meat.
+You can let it die of natural causes (hopefully without any suffering as not all natural deaths are pain-free) and then bury it in your backyard.